Home | Markdown | Gemini

 Summary

-With Prometheus, Grafana, Loki, and Alloy deployed, I now have complete visibility into the k3s cluster, the FreeBSD storage servers, and the OpenBSD edge relays:
+With Prometheus, Grafana, Loki, Alloy, and Tempo deployed, I now have complete visibility into the k3s cluster, the FreeBSD storage servers, and the OpenBSD edge relays:

 This observability stack runs entirely on the home lab infrastructure, with data persisted to the NFS share.
 It's lightweight enough for a three-node cluster but provides the same capabilities as production-grade setups.